 - Class A Misdemeanor Assault: Class A involves physical injury.
 It can carry up to one year in prison and a maximum fine of $4,000.

-- Class B Misdemeanor Assault: This rare classification pertains to the assault of an athlete or coach by a spectator.
+- Class B Misdemeanor Assault: This rare classification pertains to the criminal assault of an athlete or coach by a spectator.
 Class B misdemeanor assault can carry maximum penalties of six months in jail and a fine of up to $2,000.

 - Class C Misdemeanor Assault: Assault involving offensive physical contact or the threat of injury (but not actually resulting in serious physical injury) is considered a Class C misdemeanor.
 Defendants face a maximum penalty of a $500 fine.